timescale/docs.timescale.com-content/using-timescaledb/telemetry.md

 automatically resolve after updating their version of TimescaleDB.

 ## Disabling Telemetry

 Although we invite our community to help us keep improving our product, we do understand when users would like to disable telemetry.
 Note that disabling telemetry also disables the version checking functionality.

 Telemetry is sent on a per-database basis, so users can disable telemetry for specific databases or for an entire instance.

+To disable telemetry, it is necessary to both remove the telemetry job from the job list and it is turn down the telemetry reporting level.
+Turning down the telemetry reporting level ensures that nothing is sent out even if the telemetry job is scheduled.
+Removing the telemetry job from the jobs list will avoid it being scheduled for execution and hence prevent warnings and and errors resulting from scheduling an empty job.
+These two settings can be done independently.

-To turn off telemetry for an instance, simply include the following line in your `postgresql.conf` file:
+To turn down the telemetry level for an instance, include the following line in your `postgresql.conf` file:

 ```
 timescaledb.telemetry_level=off